-5. Characteristics of a Tight (Steep) Lens
+8. Characteristics of a Tight (Steep) Lens

 A lens which is much too steep may subjectively and objectively cause distortion which will vary after a blink.
-However, if a lens is only marginally steep, the initial subjective and objective vision and comfort findings may be guite good.
+However, if a lens is only marginally steep, the initial subjective and objective vision and comfort findings may be quite good.
 A marginally steep lens may be differentiated from a properly fitted lens by having the patient gaze upward.
 A properly fitted lens will tend to slide downward approximately 0.5mm while a steep lens will remain relatively stable in relationship to the cornea, particularly with the blink.

-6. Characteristics of a Loose (Flat) Lens If the lens is too flat, it will:
+9. Characteristics of a Loose (Flat) Lens

+If the lens is too flat, it will:

-- Decenter, especially on post-blink. - Have a tendency to edge lift inferiorly and sit on the lower lid, rather than positioning between the sclera and palpebral conjunctival - · Have a tendency to be uncomfortable and irritating with fluctuating vision. - Have a tendency to drop or lag greater than 2.0mm on upgaze post-blink.
-22
+- Decenter, especially on post-blink - Have a tendency to edge lift inferiorly and sit on the lower lid, rather than positioning between the sclera and palpebral conjunctiva. - Have a tendency to be uncomfortable and irritating with fluctuating vision. - $\bullet \quad \text{Have a tendency to drop or lag greater than 2.0mm on upgaze post-blink.}$

-7. Follow-Up Care
+10. Follow-Up Care

 - a.
 Follow-up examinations are necessary to ensure continued successful contact lens wear.
-From the day of dispensing, the following schedule is a suggested guideline for follow-up.
+From the day of dispensing, the following schedule is a suggested guideline for

 - 24 hours

 - 10 days

 - 1 month

 - 3 months

-- · Every six months thereafter
+- Every six months thereafter

 At the initial follow-up evaluations the eye care practitioner should again reassure the patient that any of the previously described adaptive symptoms are normal, and that the adaptation period should be relatively brief.
-Depending on the patient's prior experience with contact lenses and/or continuous wear, the eye care practitioner may consider prescribing a one week period of daily wear adaptation prior to beginning continuous we
+Depending on the patient's prior experience with contact lenses and/or continuous wear, the eye care practitioner may consider prescribing a one week period of daily wear adaptation prior to

 - b.
 Prior to a follow-up examination, the contact lenses should be worn for at least 4 continuous hours and the patient should be asked to identify any problems which might be occurring related to contact lens wear.
 If the patient is wearing the lenses for continuous wear, the follow-up examination should be conducted as early as possible the morning after overnight wear. - c.
 With lenses in place on the eyes, evaluate fitting performance to assure that CRITERIA OF A WELL-FITTED LENS continue to be satisfied.
 Examine the lenses closely for surface deposition and/or damage. - d.
-After the lens removal, instill sodium fluorescein [unless contraindicated] into the eyes and conduct a thorough biomicroscopy examination - The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization may be indicative of excessive - 2.
+After the lens removal, instill sodium fluorescein [unless contraindicated] into the eyes and conduct a thorough biomicroscopy examination - The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization may be indicative of excessive corneal edema. - 2.
 The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear, and/or a poorly fitting lens - 3.
-Papillary conjunctival changes may be indicative of an unclean and/or damaged lens print.
-Evaluate the patient's reaction to large print (e.g. typewritten copy) at first and then graduate to newsprint and finally smaller type sizes.
+Papillary conjunctival changes may be indicative of an unclean and/or damaged